ComposableFi/composable/code/xcvm/SPEC.md

 Different chains may choose to accept different encoding as the main entry point for contract calls.
 Such encodings can include but are not limited to `scale`, `ethabi`, or `bors`.
 Chain-to-chain calls are always in a single encoding: `protobuf`, which is used within the transport.

-`protobuf` generally not deterministic.
-XCVM restricts encoders and decoders to deterministic subset of protobuf.
+`protobuf` is generally not deterministic.
+XCVM restricts encoders and decoders to a deterministic subset of protobuf.

 ### Gateway